-Note: For the most up-to-date information, always check official websites before you travel.
-This article may have links to products we make commission from.
+Note: This article may have links to products we make commission from.

 Whether you arrive in Juneau, Alaska, aboard a cruise ship, or by plane, you’ll quickly learn that there are many awesome things to do in Juneau, along with the freshest wild Alaska seafood to eat while you’re there.